tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 app.use(express.static(path.join(__dirname, 'client/build')));
 ```

+6) Now quit your back-end (server.js) and front-end (React) servers with control-c

+7) Launch just the back-end now, from the **word-app** folder, with `npm start`

+8) Head to http://localhost:3001/api/associations/computer to be sure that the proxy-server still works

+9) Head to http://localhost:3001 and click the Search button to be sure that the React app still works

+10) Now our front-end (the files in the **client/build** folder) and back-end endpoints are being served by the express instance!

-XX)  One last thing.
+11)  One last thing.
 In order to get this app to run on Heroku, you need to add the following to the "scripts" key of **word-app/package.json**

     - `"heroku-postbuild": "cd client && npm install && npm run build"`
     - what Heroku will do is to:
       - first run the `npm start` to start up our express server
-      - it will then start up the React app by invoking `npm run build`
+      - it will then build the "rolled up" files of the React app by invoking `npm run build`

 <hr>

 ## VII.
-Update your Git respoitory
+Update your Git respository

 - Now we need to commit all of our changes to our GitHub repository and commit them